“Reunion” is a short story by John Cheever, first published 1962 in The New Yorker. You can listen to it read by Richard Ford.

 STORY STRUCTURE OF “REUNION”

-The weakness of the father is huge.
+The shortcoming of the father is huge.
 He has no empathy for other people, does not respect rules, and is trying to get his son to join him in his assholery.

 The narrator wants to enjoy some time with his father.
 As a child, he is automatically predisposed to giving him respect.